Table of Contents[Hide][Show]

 - ADD/ADHD and other behavioral and learning disabilities

 - violent tendencies

 - other mental health issues

 Soy Milk for Children

 Children fed soy infant formula during the first six months of life are at risk for excessive levels of manganese.
-Manganese found in soy formula are 50-80 times the amount found in breastmilk or dairy formula (2).
+Manganese found in soy formula are 50-80 times the amount found in breastmilk, commercial or homemade dairy formula (2).

 The potential effect of high manganese in a developing child with an immature liver is ADD/ADHD and other behavioral disorders and learning disabilities.
 Violent tendencies are also a scary possibility.

 Another problem is that soy formula floods an infant’s system with plant hormones.
 These phytoestrogens consumed day after day can disrupt proper hormonal development years later at puberty.
 The risk is for both boys and girls.